-The NCA is a crime-fighting agency with national and international reach.
+The National Crime Agency (NCA) is a crime-fighting agency with national and international reach.
 It has the mandate and powers to work in partnership with other law enforcement organisations to bring the full weight of the law to bear in cutting serious and organised crime.
 It builds on the work of the Serious Organised Crime Agency (SOCA), the Child Exploitation and Online Protection Centre, and incorporates some of the functions of the National Policing Improvement Agency which fit the NCA’s crime-fighting remit.

 Please note: In July 2017 HMIC took on responsibility for fire & rescue service inspections and was renamed HM Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
 Inspections carried out before July 2017 may continue to refer to HMIC.

-HMICFRS provide the Home Secretary with a report following each NCA inspection.
+HMICFRS provides the Home Secretary with a report following each NCA inspection.

 Under Schedule 6, Part 1, paragraph 3(1) of the Crime and Courts Act 2013: